-The LORD God made garments of skin for Adam and his wife, and clothed them.
+Also for Adam and his wife the LORD God made tunics of skin, and clothed them.

-God killed at least one animal-the first blood sacrifice-to provide the garments as a covering for their sins.
+God killed at least one animal-the first blood sacrifice-to provide the garments as a covering for their sin.
 It was a picture of what was to come in Jesus, who is the "Lamb of God who takes away the sin of the world" (John 1:29).

-It is only the covering provided by God which can cover man's "filthy rags."
+It is only the covering provided by God that can cover man's "filthy rags."
 The righteousness that enables a sinner to stand "just" in the sight of God is from God.
 No human being can put on the righteousness of Christ, for this can only be done by God (1 Corinthians 1:30).
-We can't rely on our good works (our "aprons of fig leaves") or on sacraments (e.g., communion, baptism) to stand just before God.
+We can't rely on our good works (our "coverings of fig leaves") or on sacraments (e.g., communion, baptism) to stand just before God.
 It is only what God does for us that enables us to be clean before our Creator.